network-charles/AWS-Dev-Associate/Lab 3/README.md

 The user_data attached to the EC2 is used to install the codedeploy agent.
-For some unknown reasons, condiguring Systems Manager to install the agent using aws ssm resources keeps failing.
+For some unknown reasons, configuring Systems Manager to install the agent using aws ssm resources keeps failing.

 After doing a `terraform apply -auto-approve` wait for a `SUCCEEDED` SNS notification